haooxin/haooxin.github.io/_tabs/about.md

 # 👋 Hi! ( ͡° ͜ʖ ͡°)

 **I'm Daniel and I'm passionate about creating network services and network technologies.
+This knowledge base is a curated collection of insights gained from building my homelab and overcoming daily challenges.
 In short, I'm a Homelab nerd.**
 - 🌱 I’m currently learning to automate processes using Ansible, Terraform.

 ## My Stats